Seeking the New Spouse’s Income: Angulo v. Angulo, 2019 CarswellOnt 3399 (Ont. S.C.J.)

 Contact the Ontario divorce attorneys at Feldstein Family Law Group P.C. if have questions about your Separation Agreement or require legal representation.
 Our experienced legal team can examine your case and help you file or contest a Motion to Change.

-Contact Feldstein Family Law Group P.C. at (905) 581-7222 to schedule a free consultation.
+Contact Feldstein Family Law Group P.C. at (905) 581-7222 to schedule a free in-office consultation.
 We also serve Oakville, Mississauga, Vaughan, and Markham.